South Florida Bulls football: Alex Golesh Era (2023–2025)

-Going into the 2024 season, the Bulls had the #1 recruiting class in the American Conference.
+Going into the 2024 season, the Bulls had the top ranked recruiting class in the American Conference.
 The Bulls finished the 2024 regular season with a 6–6 record, and earned an invitation to the Hawaii Bowl to play San Jose State.
 During the Week 8 game against UAB, wide receiver Sean Atkins passed Andre Davis for the most receptions in program history.
 Later in the season, during the Week 14 game against Rice, Atkins would join Andre Davis as the only receivers in program history with over 2,000 receiving yards.
 In their Week 12 win against Charlotte, the Bulls set a program record with 425 rushing yards.
 In Week 13, the Bulls set a program record for total yards against an FBS opponent when they tallied 715 yards in a win against Tulsa.
 The Bulls ended the season by winning The Hawaii Bowl 41–39 in 5OT.
 This set for the record for the longest bowl game in history, however the record was broken just two days later when Toledo defeated Pittsburgh in the GameAbove Sports Bowl in 6OT.
 During the game, Sean Atkins set the school record for receiving yards, passing the record previously held by Andre Davis.

-For the 2025 season, the Bulls had the #2 recruiting class in the American Conference behind Memphis.
+For the 2025 season, the Bulls had the second ranked recruiting class in the American Conference behind Memphis.
+The Bulls continued to improve under Golesh, and they finished the regular season with a 9–3 record.
+The Bulls started the season with wins over No. 25 Boise State and No. 13 Florida, the first back-to-back wins over ranked opponents in program history.
+On September 30th, Cole Best was named to the Jason Witten Collegiate Man of the Year Watchlist.
+On October 2nd, Byrum Brown was named to the Maxwell Award Watchlist.
+On October 15th, Alex Golesh was named to the Bear Bryant Coach of the Year Watchlist.
+On October 16th, Mac Harris was named to The Sporting News Mid Season All-America Team.
+On October 22nd, Alex Golesh was named to the Dodd Trophy Midseason Watchlist.
+On October 23rd, Byrum Brown was named to the Manning Award Watchlist.
+On October 30th, Byrum Brown was selected to the Davey O’Brien QB class.
+On November 12th, Byrum Brown was named a Davey O’Brien Award Semifinalist.
+On November 20th, Christian Helm was named the Freddie Solomon Community Spirit Award Winner.
+On November 25th, Joel Gordon was named a Broyles Award Nominee.
+During the Week 14 game against Rice, Byrum Brown became the 12th player in FBS history with 3,000 passing yards and 1,000 rushing yards in a season.
+On December 2nd, it was announced that a record 11 Bulls earned All-Conference honors, including All-Conference First Team honors for Mac Harris and De'Shawn Rucker.

+On November 30th, after the conclusion of the 2025 regular season, Coach Golesh was named the head coach at Auburn.